hauchenglee/hauchenglee.github.io/_posts/course/english/2022-05-18-english-lv1-sentence.md

 ## 试题笔记

+### 数量词

+- many + s
+- much no s

-### 短语
+### 短语及介系词

 - access to sth
     - Access to the exercise room is include with your stay
 - change in sth
     - The puchase of The New Lagos Reporter will not lead to changes in editorial staff.
 - serve as + n
+    - This letter serves as *confirmation* that we have received and processed your credit-card cancellation.
 - be similar to + n
+    - Although the new X150 printer is *similar* to other models, it costs only half as much.
 - because of + n
-    - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines.
+    - Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines. nat far from:

-### 比较级
+    - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike. plans on ving:
+    - The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference. integrate into:
+    - It is essential that the logo for Prime Vitamins be integrated *into* all of its catalogs and mailings.
+- a/an/the + n + of
+    - the appointment of
+    - The director has requested a *comparison* of the costs of sth
+    - The *expansion* of the Kawagoe factory has had a significant impact on Inagi technology employees' productivity.
+    - The *progression* of the disease can be significantly slowed by taking the medicine developed by Dr. Toft's team.
+- on / uopn ving
+    - Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.
 - the lightest *one*
     - Ultrora Action's T-Pro tennis shoe is the lightest one one the market right now.
+- its + n
+    - The Brownsville Homeless Shelter has helped thousands of people since its *creation* last year.

 ### 词性题

-名词：
 - 双名词
     - will write recommendation
     - the recent *initiative* to
-- a/an/the + n + of
-    - the appointment of
-    - The director has requested a *comparison* of the costs of sth
-    - The *expansion* of the Kawagoe factory has had a significant impact on Inagi technology employees' productivity.
+    - Ashburn Bank's online service has been in ght demand *lateness*.

-- 名词被形容词修饰
+- 形容词与名词
     - Lasner Electronics' staff have extensive *knowledge* of current hardware systems.
     - World Fish Supply delivers the freshest fish possible thanks to innovative *preservation* and shipping methods.

-形容词：
-- 形容词比较级：very + adj
-    - very latest
-- 形容词修饰名词：adj + n
     - Matos Realty has developed two different methods
     - Flash Maxe dishwashing detergent consistently delivers *exceptional* results.
     - According to experts, Flash Maxe dishwashing detergent consistently deliver *exceptional* results.
     - most *admirable* quality
     - customer' *confidential* information
-- 形容词修饰名词短语：
     - BYF Company specializes in *personalized* promotional items to help companies advertise their brand.
+    - Engagin in social *activites*, Ms. Mason quickly expanded her network after moving to a new city.
+    - A sturdy support beam was added to the first story of the building for *structural* reasons.
+    - Mr. Burrows was praised for creating *informative* user manuals which can be easily understood.

+形容词与比较级：
+    - very latest
+    - \[be]\(is) + most + adj → The Ford Group's proposed advertising compaign is by far the most *innovative* we have seen so far.

+副词比较级：
+    - very + adv + adj / ved → The team's contributions to the Ripton Group's marketing plan were very *favorably* acknowledged.

+副词与形容词：
+    - The initial response to the beta version of the software allows us to be *fairly* optimistic about future product sales.
+    - approved in a *suprisingly* short time
+    - The conclusions from our analysis turned out to be *directly* applicable to the budget problem.
+    - The clerk said that *roughtly* fifteen customers had been waiting outside the store for it to open.

+副词与动词：
+    - techniques help people think more creatively → more 可能+n也可能+adj，不能當作參考的依據，選項關鍵是v think
+    - Mr. Ashburton has been *highly* recommended by all of his references.
+    - With the Gema XTI binoculars, users can *easily* see objects that are more than 100 meters away.
+    - Ben sanders innovatively desiigned the suitcase to fold up easily for compact storage.
+    - The dinging room furniture was left *intentionally* in the house because the new owner bought it.

-- 形容词被动词修饰：
+- 形容词与动词：
     - Ms. SUto claims that important market trends become *predictable* with the use of data analysis.
 - will be + adj
     - In light of our recent expansion, it will be *necessary* to hire another administrative assistant by June 1.
 - be + adj
     - The new location of the Bentler Company is easily *accessible* by car or bus.

-副词：
-- 副词修饰动词：
-    - techniques help people think more creatively → more 可能+n也可能+adj，不能當作參考的依據，選項關鍵是v think
-    - Mr. Ashburton has been *highly* recommended by all of his references.
-    - With the Gema XTI binoculars, users can *easily* see objects that are more than 100 meters away.
-- 副词修饰形容词：
-    - The initial response to the beta version of the software allows us to be *fairly* optimistic about future product sales.
-    - approved in a *suprisingly* short time
-    - The conclusions from our analysis turned out to be *directly* applicable to the budget problem.
+    - Even though Smithton Electronics' second quarter was not *profitable*, the company plans to invest large sums on research.

-- 副詞修飾動名詞
+- 副词与动名词：
     - At Correia Electronics, we are *continually* researching appliance technology.
     - Roxy Koenig is *actively* seeking a new venue for her summer concert
 - \[be]\(was) + (adverb) + noun phrase
     - a file was clearly success
     - Even the ECO had to admit that Prasma Designs' win was *partly* the result of fortunate timing.

-分词：
+### 特殊名词

+those: 复数可数名词

+### 动词题

+before:
+    - S + 情态动词（modal verb） + V + before  + 一般现在时
 - By + ving
     - By *opening* offices in London, Paris, and Madrid, Sedgehill Ltd. has continued its growth markets overseas.
 - be + ving
     - The product development team for Herbeve Cosmetics is *considering* a package redesign to try to incease sales.

-### 动词题

-before:
-- S + 情态动词（modal verb） + V + before  + 一般现在时
+- when + ving
+    - Remember to check to spelling of Mr. Kamashi's name when *revising* the document.

 ### when while